 I don’t agree with their ‘teaching’ method which basically asks you to produce words and phrases in a language you have never learned before as quickly as possible.

-The ‘courses’ are a muddled mess, nothing builds on anything, there is no progression at all and there is only one exercise for you to do ad infinitum until you lose your mind.
+The ‘courses’ are a muddled mess, I didn’t see any logical progression, and there is only one exercise for you to do ad infinitum until you lose your mind.

 It is insanely expensive.
 My god.
 It is insulting how much money they are charging for a product this terrible.

 Languages: Spanish, German, French, Russian, Japanese, Italian, Danish, Canadian-French